Skip to main content

 Lake Navarino

-A lake in the forest behind Waroona where you can camp and water ski.
-There is accommodation near by at the Lake Navarino Holiday Park.
+A lake in the forest behind Waroona where you can fish and water ski.
+Accommodation is available at Lake Navarino Holiday Park.

 Lake Navarino